Mark T. Greenberg: Honors and awards

-In 2003, Dr. Greenberg was appointed as a member of the National Advisory Council on Drug Abuse of the National Institute on Drug Abuse.
+In 2003, Greenberg was appointed as a member of the National Advisory Council on Drug Abuse of the National Institute on Drug Abuse.
 He received the Research Scientist Award from the Society for Prevention Research (2002), the Society for Research in Child Development Distinguished Contributions to Public Policy for Children Award (2009), the Society for Prevention Research Presidential Award (2013), and the Urie Bronfenbrenner Award for Lifetime Contribution to Developmental Psychology in the Service of Science and Society from the American Psychological Association (2016).
 He is one of the founders of the Collaborative for Academic Social and Emotional Learning and a Fellow of the American Educational Research Association.

 Philanthropy

 He and his wife, Christa Turksma, endowed the annual Compassion Lecture at the Pennsylvania State University.